 After a PO for the backordered has been generated, you must wait until the items are delivered and follow the steps in Processing a Purchase.
 When the required stock is received into your inventory, the sale order can then be fulfilled and invoiced as usual using the steps laid out in Processing a Sale.

-NOTE: If your sales process is set to automatic fulfilment, backordered items will NOT trigger the fulfilment process automatically.
-Invoice and fulfilment must be manually authorised once the backordered items have been received.
+NOTE: If your sales process is set to automatic fulfillment, backordered items will NOT trigger the fulfillment process automatically.
+Invoice and fulfillment must be manually authorised once the backordered items have been received.

 Reports to keep track of backorders